ARFF Birmingham-Shuttlesworth Airport

 The new ARFF features 4 vehicle bays and over 17,000 square feet of space to house personnel and the rescue and firefighting equipment required by the Federal Aviation Administration.
-The station, which is scheduled for completion in March 2021, is positioned in the southwest terminal adjacent to the western edge of the terminal apron.
+The station, which was completed in the Spring of 2021, is positioned in the southwest terminal adjacent to the western edge of the terminal apron.

-Hunter Worley, Kirkpatrick Sales Representative, credited the success of this complex project to Kirkpatrick’s internal teamwork and a close relationship with the contractor, Progressive Concrete.
+Rick Passey, Kirkpatrick Sales Manager, credited the success of this complex project to Kirkpatrick’s internal teamwork and a close relationship with the contractor, Progressive Concrete.
 PKS Pumping also played an important role on the project.

-Rick Passey, General Manager for Kirkpatrick’s Central Division, emphasized how difficult restricted access was for the drivers.
+Passey,emphasized how difficult restricted access was for the drivers.
 “Every vehicle had to be escorted onto the site.
-We kept 10 12 trucks running a continuous loop of concrete deliveries from our Alton Road plant in Irondale (15 minutes away), so the delivery timing and spacing was incredibly important.
+We kept 10 to 12 trucks running a continuous loop of concrete deliveries from our Alton Road plant in Irondale (15 minutes away), so the delivery timing and spacing was incredibly important.
 Ideally, we had a truck arriving every 10 minutes because there was only one escort vehicle.
 Timing was key, but we handled it.”

-Given the requirement to support all the heavy equipment that will be used at the ARFF, the concrete mix design called for a 12-inch slab of 4,000 PSI concrete.
-According to Worley, the required depth and strength of the slab required the addition of special reinforcement for the long term durability of the project.
+Because the new rescue station will house large oversized fire trucks, such as the Rosenbauer 6x6 with a high reach extendable turret which holds 3,000 gallons of water, the concrete mix design called for a 12-inch slab of 4,000 PSI concrete.
+The required depth and strength of the slab necessitated special reinforcement to ensure long term durability of the project.